kragen/derctuo/merkle-ropes.md

-(From a discussion with Nick Johnson.)
+(From a discussion with Nick Johnson, though any errors are my responsibility, not his.)

 Bitcoin and similar systems include a hash of the previous block in each new block, forming a chain of blocks.
 But verifying that any